 - Review your loan history

 If your parents are involved in your financial aid process, we encourage you to share the information in your portal with them.
 Only students are assigned Student IDs and Passwords for this system.
-Parents do not have access to your Financial Aid Student ID or Password.
-You will receive emails from our office periodically regarding any financial aid that has been revised, missing documents and/or any changes.
-You will not receive any paper revisions.
-This portal will be the only communication channel to you.
-It will be very important for you to check your email for any messages from Paul Smith’s College as well as your financial aid information on the Paul Smith’s Financial Aid Portal often.
+Parents should not have access to your Financial Aid Student ID or Password.
+Although you may receive periodic emails from our office regarding missing paperwork and/or updates to your financial aid, your portal is our official communication channel with you.
+It will be very important for you to monitor your portal and your email to stay up-to-date on your finanical aid.

 Info for NY Residents